Ledell Titcomb

-Ledell N. Titcomb (August 21, 1866 – June 8, 1950), often erroneously referred to as Cannonball Titcomb, was an American professional baseball pitcher.
+Ledell N. Titcomb (August 21, 1866 – June 8, 1950), often referred to by the nickname Cannonball Titcomb, was an American professional baseball pitcher.
 He played for four major league teams from 1886 to 1890.

 Baseball career

 In 1885, Titcomb started his professional baseball career with the Haverhill, Massachusetts, team of the Eastern New England League.

 Titcomb made his major league debut on May 5, 1886, for the Philadelphia Quakers of the National League in a game against the New York Giants.
 Philadelphia lost, 4–2.
 Titcomb finished the season with a 0–5 win–loss record in five games started with a 3.73 earned run average (ERA).

 Titcomb started the 1887 season with the Philadelphia Athletics of the American Association before moving to the Jersey City Skeeters of the International Association and then to the New York Giants of the National League.

 In 1888, with the Giants, Titcomb had his major league career-high in wins, going 14–8 with a 2.24 ERA.
 He helped New York win the National League pennant and the 1888 World Series.

 In 1889, Titcomb played for the Giants and then for the Toronto Canucks of the International League.
 With Toronto, he went 15–13 and led the International League with a 1.28 ERA.

 Titcomb split the 1890 season between the Toronto Canucks of the International Association and the Rochester Broncos of the American Association.
 On September 15, with Rochester, Titcomb threw a no-hitter against the Syracuse Stars in a 7–0 victory.

 In 1891, Titcomb finished his professional baseball career with the Rochester Hop Bitters and the Providence Clamdiggers of the Eastern Association.

 During his five-year major league career, Titcomb had a 30–29 win–loss record, a 3.74 ERA, and 283 strikeouts.